-Anna Crusis Women’s Choir (“ANNA”) is the first and longest running feminist choir in the United States.
-ANNA takes her name from the Greek word "anacrusis," a word used in music to describe an "upbeat" or "feminine" entrance to a phrase.
+ANNA takes its name from the Greek word “anacrusis,” a word used in music to describe an “upbeat” or “feminine” entrance to a phrase.
 Physically, it may be described as the precise moment of anticipation and exhilaration which occurs as a singer takes a quick, deep breath before vocalizing.
-For over 40 years, diverse women have joined together in song - building community, changing lives and singing out for justice.

 We sing to celebrate the diversity of our lives and culture; to find communion; to nurture and sustain; to comfort and to heal; to open hearts and minds, and to struggle together for a just and compassionate world.

 Musical excellence.
 Social change.